oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/cocos-keeling-islands.md

 18 years of age

 ### 行政部門
-- `chief of state`: King CHARLES III (since 8 September 2022); represented by Governor-General of the Commonwealth of Australia General David HURLEY (since 1 July 2019)
+- `國家元首`: King CHARLES III (since 8 September 2022); represented by Governor-General of the Commonwealth of Australia General David HURLEY (since 1 July 2019)
-- `head of government`: Administrator Farzian ZAINAL (since 11 May 2023)
+- `政府首腦`: Administrator Farzian ZAINAL (since 11 May 2023)
-- `cabinet`: NA
+- `内閣`: NA
-- `elections/appointments`: the monarchy is hereditary; governor general appointed by the monarch on the recommendation of the Australian prime minister; administrator appointed by the governor-general for a 2-year term and represents the monarch and Australia
+- `選舉/任命`: the monarchy is hereditary; governor general appointed by the monarch on the recommendation of the Australian prime minister; administrator appointed by the governor-general for a 2-year term and represents the monarch and Australia

 ### 立法部門
-- `description`: unicameral Cocos (Keeling) Islands Shire Council (7 seats; members directly elected by simple majority vote to serve 4-year terms with 4 members renewed every 2 years)
+- `描述`: unicameral Cocos (Keeling) Islands Shire Council (7 seats; members directly elected by simple majority vote to serve 4-year terms with 4 members renewed every 2 years)
-- `elections`: last held on 21 October 2023 (next to be held in October 2025)
+- `選舉`: last held on 21 October 2023 (next to be held in October 2025)
-- `election results`: percent of vote by party - NA; seats by party - NA; composition - men 6, women 1, percent of women 16.7%
+- `選舉結果`: percent of vote by party - NA; seats by party - NA; composition - men 6, women 1, percent of women 16.7%

 ### 司法部門
-- `highest court(s)`: under the terms of the Territorial Law Reform Act 1992, Western Australia provides court services as needed for the island including the Supreme Court and subordinate courts (District Court, Magistrate Court, Family Court, Children's Court, and Coroners' Court)
+- `最高法院`: under the terms of the Territorial Law Reform Act 1992, Western Australia provides court services as needed for the island including the Supreme Court and subordinate courts (District Court, Magistrate Court, Family Court, Children's Court, and Coroners' Court)

 ### 政黨
 none